Russlewisbo/UNIBOglobalhealth/_book/Module3_book.md

 <figcaption>

 **Figure 1.
-WHO COVID-19 Dashboard** https://covid19.who.int/
+WHO COVID-19 Dashboard:** <https://covid19.who.int/>

 </figcaption>

 </figure>

+For Africa-specific data, see: <https://africacdc.org/covid-19/>

-Beyond direct illness and death, COVID-19 has spawned countless repercussions from mental health to a global supply chain breakdown.
+Beyond direct illness and death, COVID-19 has spawned countless repercussions from mental health to breakdowns in the global supply chain for many healthcare and consumer goods.
 Although some issues were predictable, others were impossible to foresee in the area of global health, for example:

 -   TB deaths also climbed worldwide for the first time in a decade, according to [a October 14 WHO report](https://www.who.int/news/item/14-10-2021-tuberculosis-deaths-rise-for-the-first-time-in-more-than-a-decade-due-to-the-covid-19-pandemic) that directly tied the increase to the pandemic.
 -   Measles outbreaks [may be more likely](https://www.cdc.gov/mmwr/volumes/70/wr/mm7045a1.htm?s_cid=mm7045a1_w) in the near future, after the number of infants missing their first vaccination jumped by 3 million last year---the largest increase in 20 years.